sjqtentacles/open-source-machine-learning-degree/README.md

 # Open Source Machine Learning Degree

-Learn machine learning for free, because free is better than not-free.
+Learn machine learning for free.

 This website is inspired by the <a href='https://github.com/datasciencemasters/go'>datasciencemasters/go</a> and <a href='https://github.com/mvillaloboz/open-source-cs-degree'>open-source-cs-degree</a> github pages.
 This one is specifically for machine learning and features textbooks, textbook-length lecture notes, and similar materials found with a simple google search.
 This repository is meant as a general guide and resource for a free education.